Documentary puts new attention on R. Kelly sex allegations

 He has not only written numerous hits for himself but for other artists including Celine Dion, Michael Jackson and Lady Gaga.
 His collaborators have included Jay-Z and Usher.

-Still, accusations of inappropriate sexual misconducted followed Kelly for much of his career.
+Still, accusations of inappropriate sexual misconduct followed Kelly for much of his career.

 In February 2002, a 27-minute video surfaced that showed a man purported to be Kelly engaged in sex acts involving an underage girl.
 The singer was later indicted on child pornography charges and it appeared that Kelly’s career was in jeopardy.

-Almost a year later, Kelly was arrested in Florida after authorities found digital images of the singer involved in sex acts with an underage girl, but those charges were dropped over a dispute on the search warrant.
+Almost a year later, Kelly was arrested in Florida after authorities found digital images of the singer allegedly involved in sex acts with an underage girl, but those charges were dropped over a dispute on the search warrant.

 Both Kelly and the girl denied they were the ones in the video, even though the quality of the video was good and multiple witnesses at trial testified it was clearly them.

-The jury of nine men and three women deliberated for about seven hours before acquitting the singer in 2008 on charges of videotaping himself having sex with a girl who prosecutors allege was as young as 13.
+In Chicago, the jury of nine men and three women deliberated for about seven hours before acquitting the singer in 2008 on charges of videotaping himself having sex with a girl who prosecutors allege was as young as 13.

 After the acquittal, Kelly vowed not to abandon the explicit music that helped make him famous.